๐Ÿ’†๐Ÿผโ€โ™‚๏ธIntro to Visual Thinking

 Why This Matters

-Visual communication isn't just about making things look pretty—it's about choosing the right visual tool for the right purpose.
-In this course, you're being tested on your ability to analyze why a designer would select a bar chart over a pie chart, or when an illustration serves an audience better than a photograph.
+Visual communication isn't just about making things look pretty.
+It's about choosing the right visual tool for the right purpose.
+In this course, you're tested on your ability to analyze why a designer would select a bar chart over a pie chart, or when an illustration serves an audience better than a photograph.
 Understanding these distinctions demonstrates visual literacy, the core competency that separates passive viewers from intentional communicators.

 Data-Driven Visuals

 These formats transform raw numbers into meaningful patterns.
-The underlying principle is cognitive offloading—our brains process visual patterns faster than numerical tables, so these tools reduce mental effort while increasing comprehension.
+The underlying principle is cognitive offloading: our brains process visual patterns faster than numerical tables, so these tools reduce mental effort while increasing comprehension.

 Charts and Graphs